lowcodeunit/public-web-blog/blog/2021-01-25-connecting-raspberry-pi-and-dht11.md

 ## Part 5 - Configuring IoT Ensemble

 Before we can tell your device where to send data, we first need somewhere to send the data.
 There are a number of different ways this can be accomplished, with IoT Ensemble the focus is helping you leverage best practice cloud IoT technology.
-Here we'll using the Azure IoT Hub to connect devices to a shared data flow, and then make it avaiable downstream for use in other applications.
+Here we'll be using the Azure IoT Hub to connect devices to a shared data flow, and then make it avaiable downstream for use in other applications.

 Follow these steps to create a new device in IoT Ensemble.
 For more details on the full IoT ensemble experience, check out our [full documentation](https://www.iot-ensemble.com/docs/getting-started/connecting-first-device).